-Here’s How to Feel More Confident
+Here’s How to Be More Confident in Yourself

 Confidence isn’t a result of knowing how to do something well or being an expert.
 Your confidence is rooted in your thoughts.
 So, to help you learn how to feel more confident, I’m going to have you do a “Confidence Science Experiment.”
 It goes like this.